zhouer/fmd/README.md

 # fmd — Find Markdown files by metadata

-**A command-line tool that understands your notes.**
+**The command-line companion for your knowledge base.**

-Search Markdown files by tags, frontmatter, and custom fields.
-Built for note-takers who organize with metadata.
+**fmd** finds Markdown files by tags, frontmatter, and custom metadata.
+Pipe the results to `xargs` to move notes by tags, to `grep` to search content, or to any Unix tool to build custom workflows.
+If you organize notes with metadata, fmd gives you the power to act on it.

 [![CI](https://github.com/zhouer/fmd/workflows/CI/badge.svg)](https://github.com/zhouer/fmd/actions/workflows/ci.yml)
 [![codecov](https://codecov.io/gh/zhouer/fmd/branch/master/graph/badge.svg)](https://codecov.io/gh/zhouer/fmd)